carinam17/carinam17.github.io/about.md

 ### Writing

-From editing a peer's essays to writing copy for websites and education materials, I welcome any opportunity to develop my writing skills and use them in a variety of capacities.
+From editing a essays to writing copy for websites and educational materials, I welcome any opportunity to develop my writing skills and use them in a variety of capacities.

-I have written short stories and poetry as well as website content and learning resources.
+I have written short stories and poetry as well as promotional content and learning resources.
 My guidance in writing résumés and cover letters has helped others better represent their skills and background in order to gain admission to undergraduate and graduate schools as well as obtain jobs.

-Head to the writing section for **[samples]** of my work.
+Head to the **[writing section]** for samples of my work.

 * * *

 ### Information Technology

 I completed the Rackspace Open Cloud Academy's cyber security course in December 2018 and earned two security certifications, [CompTIA Security +](https://certification.comptia.org/certifications/security) and the [Associate of (ICS)<sup>2</sup>](https://www.isc2.org/Certifications/Associate).
-I am comfortable with several programming languages and operating systems.
+Additionally, I'm comfortable with several programming languages and operating systems.

 I am not currently seeking a career in cybersecurity, but I continue to use my technical knowledge in the development of tools and methods to teach interdisciplinary STEM.
 Read more about that work **[here]**.